Marie-Donnie/TuxLogic/README.md

 # TuxLogic
-Homework for Formal Software Engineering
+Homework for Formal Software Engineering, using AtelierB for MethodB